MC4713/markdowns/AFL Kick Handball.md

 # AFL Handball/Kick Classifier

 This AFL Handball/Kick Classifier employs a **logistic regression-based approach** for event classification.
-The process involves extracting meaningful features from match-tracking data, training separate classifiers for **kick vs. other events** and **handball vs. other events**, and evaluating predictions against both training and unseen test data.
-The classifiers use acceleration, speed, spinRate, and hangTime to distinguish between events.

-This AFL Handball/Kick Classifier employs a **logistic regression-based approach** for event classification.
 The process involves extracting meaningful features from match-tracking data, training separate classifiers for **Kick vs. Other events** and **Handball vs. Other events**, and evaluating predictions against both training and unseen test data.
 The classifiers use acceleration, speed, spin rate, and hang time to distinguish between events.